suyu-emu/suyu-v0.0.4/docs/Caveats.md

 - If using OpenIndiana, due to a bug in SDL2's CMake configuration, audio driver defaults to SunOS `<sys/audioio.h>`, which does not exist on OpenIndiana.
 Using external or bundled SDL2 may solve this.
 - System OpenSSL generally does not work.
 Instead, use `-DYUZU_USE_BUNDLED_OPENSSL=ON` to use a bundled static OpenSSL, or build a system dependency from source.

+## HaikuOS

+It's recommended to do a `pkgman full-sync` before installing.
+See [HaikuOS: Installing applications](https://www.haiku-os.org/guides/daily-tasks/install-applications/).
+Sometimes the process may be interrupted by an error like "Interrupted syscall".
+Simply firing the command again fixes the issue.
+By default `g++` is included on the default installation.

+GPU support is generally lacking/buggy, hence it's recommended to only install `pkgman install mesa_lavapipe`.
+Performance is acceptable for most homebrew applications and even some retail games.

+For reasons unberknownst to any human being, `glslangValidator` will crash upon trying to be executed, the solution to this is to build `glslang` yourself.
+Apply the patch in `.patch/glslang/0001-haikuos-fix.patch`.
+The main issue is `ShFinalize()` is deallocating already destroyed memory; the "fix" in question is allowing the program to just leak memory and the OS will take care of the rest.
+See [this issue](https://web.archive.org/web/20251021183604/https://github.com/haikuports/haikuports/issues/13083).

+For this reason this patch is NOT applied to default on all platforms (for obvious reasons) - instead this is a HaikuOS specific patch, apply with `git apply <absolute path to patch>` after cloning SPIRV-Tools then `make -C build` and add the resulting binary (in `build/StandAlone/glslang`) into PATH.

+`cubeb_devel` will also not work, either disable cubeb or uninstall it.

 ## OpenBSD

 After configuration, you may need to modify `externals/ffmpeg/CMakeFiles/ffmpeg-build/build.make` to use `-j$(nproc)` instead of just `-j`.